Cropping (image): Additional methods

-Digital images
+Digital image manipulation

-It is not possible to "uncrop" a cropped digital image unless the original still exists or undo information exists: if an image is cropped and saved (without undo information), it cannot be recovered without the original.

-However, using texture synthesis, it is possible to artificially add a band around an image, synthetically "uncropping" it.
+In order to "un-crop" or extend an image for which no further image data exists, texture synthesis can be emloyed, which artificially adds a band around an image, synthetically "uncropping" it.
 This is effective if the band smoothly blends with the existing image, which is relatively easy if the edge of the image has low detail or is a chaotic natural pattern such as sky or grass, but does not work if discernible objects are cut off at the boundary, such as half a car.
 An uncrop plug-in exists for the GIMP image editor.

+Current generative AI models are able to modify or animate existing images, including generation of a realistic lateral extension of the image.